techidaily/site-windows11/source/_posts/the-ultimate-checklist-for-saving-and-recovering-notes.md

 7. Scroll down and click **Sync now**.
 ![the Sync Now button in Sticky Notes](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/sync-now-button-in-sticky-notes.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  To restore the notes on another computer, open the Sticky Notes app (make sure the PC is connected to the internet) and sign in with your Microsoft account.
 Once signed in, the app will load all the notes you previously synced.
 Furthermore, every time you finish writing a Sticky Note or edit one, the app will automatically back it up to the cloud.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Manually Back Up and Restore Your Sticky Notes